torvalds/linux/Documentation/virt/kvm/api.rst

                                     and 0x489), as KVM does now allow them to be set by userspace (KVM sets them based on guest CPUID, for safety purposes).

+KVM_X86_QUIRK_IGNORE_GUEST_PAT      By default, on Intel platforms, KVM ignores
+                                    guest PAT and forces the effective memory type to WB in EPT.
+The quirk is not available on Intel platforms which are incapable of safely honoring guest PAT (i.e., without CPU self-snoop, KVM always ignores guest PAT and forces effective memory type to WB).
+It is also ignored on AMD platforms or, on Intel, when a VM has non-coherent DMA devices assigned; KVM always honors guest PAT in such case.
+The quirk is needed to avoid slowdowns on certain Intel Xeon platforms
+                                    (e.g. ICX, SPR) where self-snoop feature is supported but UC is slow enough to cause issues with some older guests that use UC instead of WC to map the video RAM.
+                                    Userspace can disable the quirk to honor guest PAT if it knows that there is no such guest software, for example if it does not expose a bochs graphics device (which is known to have had a buggy driver).
 =================================== ============================================

 7.32 KVM_CAP_MAX_VCPU_ID